MinishLab/semhash/README.md

 We've benchmarked SemHash on a variety of datasets to measure the deduplication performance and speed.
 The benchmarks were run with the following setup:
 - The benchmarks were all run on CPU
 - The benchmarks were all run with `ann=True`
+- The used encoder is the default encoder ([potion-base-8M](https://huggingface.co/minishlab/potion-base-8M)).
 - The timings include the encoding time, index building time, and deduplication time.

 ### Train Deduplication Benchmark